 Radiation therapy for Wilms tumor

 Radiation therapy uses high-energy rays or particles to kill cancer cells.
-It is usually part of treatment only for more advanced Wilms tumors (stages III, IV, and V) and for some earlier stage tumors with unfavorable histology.
+It is usually part of treatment for more advanced Wilms tumors (stages III, IV, and V) and for some earlier stage tumors with unfavorable histology.

 The type of radiation used for Wilms tumors, known as external beam radiation therapy, focuses radiation from outside the body on the cancer.
-It is much like getting an x-ray, although the dose of radiation is much higher.
 The total dose of radiation is divided into fractions, usually given 5 days a week for a couple of weeks.

 Before treatments start, the radiation team takes careful measurements with imaging tests such as CT or MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 Your child may be fitted with a plastic mold that looks like a body cast to keep him or her in the same position during each treatment so that the radiation can be aimed more accurately.

-For each treatment session, your child lies on a special table while a machine delivers the radiation from a precise angle.
+Each treatment is much like getting an x-ray, although the dose of radiation is much higher.
+For each session, your child lies on a special table while a machine delivers the radiation from precise angles.
 Each session lasts about 15 to 30 minutes, with most of the time being spent making sure the radiation is aimed correctly.
 The actual treatment time each day is much shorter.
-The treatment is not painful, but some younger children may be given medicine to make them drowsy before each treatment to help make sure they stay still.
+The treatment is not painful, but some younger children may be given medicine to make them drowsy or asleep before each treatment to help make sure they stay still.

 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests such as MRI and special computers to precisely map the location of the tumor.
 Several radiation beams are then shaped and aimed at the tumor from different directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal body tissues, but the beams converge at the tumor to give a higher dose of radiation there.